dustywhite7/Econ8320/SlidesCode/10 - Scipy and Optimization.md

 $$ \nabla f = \left[ \begin{matrix} \frac{\partial f}{\partial x} \\ \\ \frac{\partial f}{\partial y} \end{matrix} \right]  $$

-We can use the gradient to determine the linear approximation of a function at any given point.
+We can use the gradient to determine the linear approximation of a function's shape at any given point.

 Think about it as the slope and direction of a hill you are hiking on.